outsinre/outsinre.github.com/_posts/2017-11-28-archlinux.md

 root@archiso ~ # cryptsetup luksHeaderBackup /dev/sda4 --header-backup-file ~/sda4-luks-header.img /dev/sda4
 ```

 Of course, we have a counterpart command *luksHeaderRestore* to restore header file.
+Once backuped, the the LUKS header may be deleted from the container.
 Details, refer to Arch wiki.

 ### LVM